tock/tock/libraries/tickv/SPEC.md

 The synchronous API should allow these type of operations to occur.

 On top of that it is much simpler to unit test a synchronous API.
-This means the TickFS implementation can take advantage of a large range of unit tests to ensure correctness in the design.
+This means the TicKV implementation can take advantage of a large range of unit tests to ensure correctness in the design.
 This is more difficult and complex to do in a async only operation.

 The async functions (see the documentation) can be used to implement a fully async operation.
 This is done using a "retry" method, such that special busy error codes indicate operations should be retried.
-This ends up being easier to implement as TickFS uses loops to find keys.
+This ends up being easier to implement as TicKV uses loops to find keys.
 This could be split out into callbacks, but it is expected that the end result will look very similar as the callbacks will maintain state and then restart the loop where it last left off.